What We Do

 Why We Do It

 A child has the undeniable right to feel safe, loved, to learn, grow and become the person they are destined to be.
 Unfortunately, many families are in crisis and too often children are not provided these basic rights.
-Right now, over 1,000 children are separated from their families in Atlantic and Cape May counties.
+Right now, many children are separated from their families in Atlantic and Cape May counties.

 The effects of abuse can last a lifetime.
 Children in foster care lead extremely unstable and stressful lives, often shuttled between foster homes, institutional or family placements and shelters.
 Homes, friends, foster parents and schools may change many times during a single year.
 As a result, these children experience the long-term, often debilitating, effects of living away from their family.
 These effects include anxiety, depression, anger, improper sexual behavior and a tendency toward substance abuse and violence.